The 5 Best Subscription Boxes That Will Save You Money on Stuff You Need

 Penny Hoarder editor Dana Sitar has discussed her love affair with Dollar Shave Club at length.
 Staff writer Carson Kohler even listed it as one of her top ways to take care of yourself while saving money.
 Really good razor blades, delivered when you need them at a fraction of the price you’d pay in stores?
 It’s a win in everyone’s book.

 What you get: Four stainless steel, four-blade cartridges a month with a sleek razor handle and shave butter to get you started.
-Replacement cartridges and shave butter every three months after.
+Replacement cartridges and shave butter every two months after.

 Replacing your air filter on a regular basis doesn’t just remove toxins from your home.
 It can also lower your monthly energy bill and prevent expensive repairs.
-But it’s yet another maintenance task to remember, which is why I love Filter Easy: Its delivery is a reminder to make the swap.
-(I would never replace my air filter without a timely reminder.)
+But it’s yet another maintenance task to remember, which is why I love Second Nature: Its delivery is a reminder to change the filter.

 What you get: One high-quality air filter.
 You set the schedule, meaning filters arrive as frequently as you want.

 As an avid home cook, I was aghast to learn my trusty, hard-working kitchen sponge is probably the dirtiest thing I own.
-That bacteria-breeding hotbed went straight into the trash after I read about this study, let me tell you.
-I felt betrayed.
-Experts suggest swapping your sponge out every week, which is where Sponge Club comes in.
+That bacteria-breeding hotbed went straight into the trash after I read about this study.
+Experts suggest swapping out your sponge every week, which is where Sponge Club comes in.

 What you get: Four high-quality sponges every month.